abinit/abinit/doc/developers/new_testsuite.md

   over the key-value pairs easily in Fortran.

-- a Fortran module providing tools to manipulate variable length strings with a file like interface (stream object)
+- a Fortran module providing tools to manipulate variable length strings with a file-like interface (stream object)

 - a Fortran module based on the two previous modules providing the API to easily output YAML documents from Fortran.